 - 8 Tablespoons Pesto

 - 1 Cup Mozzarella Cheese sliced

 - 1/2 Cup Spinach fresh

 - Preheat oven to 400 F.

-- Combine chicken, Italian seasoning, salt, pepper and lemon juice in a large bowl and stir to combine.
+- Combine chicken breasts (4), Italian seasoning (2 teaspoons), salt (1 teaspoon), pepper (1/2 teaspoon), and lemon juice (3 tablespoons) in a large bowl and stir to combine.

 - Slice chicken breast in half to form a “pocket”, or butterfly your breast (if you butterfly the chicken, you will need to use toothpicks to hold the ingredients together).

 - Add a scoop of pesto inside each chicken breast.

 - Layer a few slices of tomatoes, spinach then cheese into each breast.